ELECTRIFY MISSOULA

 : now serving, with induction!

-One of the ways you can decrease the amount of harmful pollutants in your home and reduce your home’s environmental footprint is by switching to induction cooking in your kitchen.
-An induction stove offers many health and environmental advantages compared to a traditional natural gas range, and efficiency advantages compared to an electric cooktop.
+One way to decrease the amount of harmful pollutants in your home is by switching to induction cooking in your kitchen.
+An induction stove offers many health and environmental advantages compared to a traditional gas range, and efficiency advantages compared to an electric cooktop.

 Picture